2018csb1082/Fair_Clustering/README.md

 # Fair_Clustering
 Fair Clustering via Equitable Group Representations The code here is an implementation of the paper [Fair Clustering via Equitable Group Representations](https://arxiv.org/pdf/2006.11009.pdf)
 In the paper, the algorithms were explained to solve the problem but the code was not shared.
-I have implemented 1 of the algorithms (LS-Fair) and uploaded it here.
+I have implemented 1 of the algorithms (**LS-Fair**) and uploaded it here.

 ## Some points to note:

 1. This code works on bank dataset (Also provided in repository).
 2. This code implements LS - Fair algorithm explained in the paper.
 3. LS fair is a modified K-median algorithm which uses a new cost function which ensures equal representations of all groups.
-4. In this dataset the two groups are:
+4. In this dataset the two groups are - **Single** and **Married**
-  1. Single
-  2. Married

 ## Code Explanation